Post-Soviet states: Baltic states

-The three Baltic countries — Estonia, Latvia, Lithuania — were de facto part of the Soviet Union after WWII until they restored independence in 1991.
+The three Baltic countries—Estonia, Latvia, Lithuania—were part of the Soviet Union from the end of WWII until they restored independence in 1991.
 Afterwards, they have had difficulty acquiring fuels and meeting their energy needs.
 For this reason, they were reliant on Russian oil, and did not have the capacity to acquire fuel from other producers, which had led to frequent fuel shortages.
-Estonia, Latvia, and Lithuania primarily used fossil fuels for energy including imported gas, oil, and petroleum products.
+Estonia, Latvia and Lithuania primarily used fossil fuels for energy including imported gas, oil and petroleum products.
 The Baltic states used fuels with high amounts of sulfur and pollutants, which has had a negative effect on the environment.
 Power plants constructed in the Baltic states under the USSR were inefficient, as they were designed to power the entire northwestern region of Soviet territory.
 During this time, environmental monitoring and regulation were controlled at the local level, but the Baltic states had little influence over the state-managed industrial activities in their area.

 Concern for the environment fueled a desire for independence from the USSR.
 Since declaring independence, the energy consumption of the Baltic states has declined due to a decrease in industrial activity, and each nation has created its own environmental oversight body: the Ministry of Environment in Estonia, the Environmental Protection Committee in Latvia, and the Environmental Protection Department in Latvia, all of which were under the legislative branch but independent from executive government.
 Air pollution was high in the Baltic states due to the high sulfur and other pollutants emitted from their fuel sources.
 Water pollution was also considerable due to agricultural and industrial activity, as well as the legacy of Soviet military installations.
 Emission charges were enacted in the Baltic states to reduce pollution levels.